KD0NKS/aprs-view-js/README.md

     * Make maps a plugin
     * Trails
     * Rotated markers
-    * Overlay orientation [ center, lower left, lower right ] to improve recognizability on some symbols
+    * Shadow orientation [ center, lower left, lower right ] to improve recognizability on some symbols
     * Options
         * Number of points for a map?
         * Layers